 Other than risks to economic activity, the specific factors that could exert upside and downside risks to prices are as follows.
 The first factor is developments in firms' and households' medium- to long-term inflation expectations.
-Amid the considerable uncertainties surrounding the economic outlook, mainly for overseas economies, there is a risk that firms' price- and wage-setting stance will remain cautious, strongly affected by developments in the observed inflation rate.
-In this context, how the labor-management wage negotiations next spring develop warrants particular attention.
+Amid the continued considerable uncertainties surrounding the economic outlook, mainly for overseas economies, there is a risk that firms' price- and wage-setting stance will remain cautious.
+In this context, how the labor-management wage negotiations this spring will develop warrants particular attention.